K4chur/WideBuy/README.md

 - Product and ProductCategory repos, cors access and disabling appending http methods on a backend.
 - Navbar, footer, product-list, product-details components and product service for fetching data.

-//TODO: Cart, Checkout, Login-SignUp-Authentication (Okta or Spring Security), Customer and Ordering data, Rating for products (maybe something more)
+//TODO: Cart, Checkout, Login-SignIn-Authentication (Okta or Spring Security), Customer and Ordering data, Rating for products (maybe something more)

 Basic layouts of: